-Housed in the Loulie, Valerie and William Canady Creative Arts Center on WVU's Evansdale Campus, the School has outstanding studio spaces for ceramics, graphic design, intermedia and photography, painting, printmaking and sculpture.
+Housed in the Loulie, Valerie and William Canady Creative Arts Center on WVU's Evansdale Campus, the School has outstanding studio spaces for ceramics, graphic design, photography, painting, printmaking, sculpture, and time-based art.
 The studio programs encourage traditional approaches, as well as inter-media crossovers, including photo-based techniques, electronic art, installation, and the book arts.
 Art education and teaching certification is offered within the Bachelor of Fine Arts curriculum.
 Art history offers a diversity of courses, along with close interaction with the studio programs.

 A Bachelor of Fine Arts, a Bachelor of Arts, and a Bachelor of Fine Arts with Teacher Certification are available degrees for undergraduate students.
-An MA/MFA in Studio Arts, MA in Art Education, and an MA in Art History along with a Graduate Certificate in Therapeutic Art are available options for graduate students.
+An MFA/MA in Studio Arts, MA in Art Education, and an MA in Game Design along with a Graduate Certificate in Therapeutic Art are available options for graduate students.

 All of our programs are enriched by the Laura and Paul Mesaros Galleries and the Visiting Artist Lecture Series, which host national and international exhibitions and distinguished visiting artists.